-Materials-Concepts and objectives of material control-Organization for material control - Purchasing and receiving procedure - Some issues in materials procurement - stores organization - Inventory system - Inventory shortages (losses) and overages - Inventory control.
+Materials - Concepts and objectives of material control - Organization for material control - Purchasing and receiving procedure - Some issues in materials procurement - stores organization - Inventory system - Inventory shortages (losses) and overages - Inventory control.
 Calculations of Stock levels and EOQ with or without discount.

-Costing material received - Costing material issues (FIFO, LIFO, simple and weighted average method only) - Pricing of materials returned to vendor - Pricing of materials returned to storeroom - Selection of a material pricing method, Material cost control for business sustainability.
+Costing material received - Costing material issues (FIFO, LIFO, simple and weighted average method only) - Pricing of materials returned to vendor - Pricing of materials returned to storeroom - Selection of a material pricing method.